edocrippaofficial/SmartRegex/README.md

 Use `SmartRegex -h` to see all the options

-The file passed with the set of string must have this syntax for each line:
+The file passed with the set of strings must have this syntax for each line:
 ```
 one string
 space